Donate

 Scientists agree that greenhouse gas emissions have caused global temperatures to rise by 1.2 degrees Celsius since 1990, and temperatures are continuing to rise.
 In Arnhem Land, this means increasingly more days over 35 degrees Celsius, which contributes to heat stress for humans, plants and animals.
 Sea levels in the Top End are also rising at more than double the global average, turning freshwater floodplains into saltwater and changing rainfall patterns.
 Climate change is a lived reality here.Fires produce around 50 per cent of the Northern Territory’s overall emissions, primarily due to large-scale late-season fires, whereas early-season fires reduce greenhouse gas emissions by 52 per cent.
 Early burning also helps to protect the flora and fauna of Arnhem Land from wildfires.Across northern Australia, more than 23 million hectares of savanna woodland is burned in a managed way every year.
 The resulting reduction in emissions is then quantified and sold through the Climate Solutions Fund (a carbon market run by the Australian Government) or alternatively on the voluntary market.
 Ranger groups can sell carbon credits for a financial return on these markets, helping fund fire management activities.

 In 2011, Aboriginal landowners founded Arnhem Land Fire Abatement (ALFA), to support their engagement in the carbon industry.
 The Karrkad Kanjdji Trust supports both individual ranger groups and ALFA in their efforts to reduce carbon emissions, fight wildfires, engage landowners in cultural burning practices, protect key sites and habitats, and secure an ongoing sustainable source of income for ranger groups.
+You can support this work by donating today.

 Discover more of